andcoa/AutomationSquareX/README.md

 ## Objective

-Build a functional SOC automation lab integrating SquareX for browser-based threat containment, Wazuh for endpoint detection and telemetry collection, Gmail for phishing analysis, TheHive for case management and Digital Ocean as the cloud provider, demonstrating end-to-end alert triage and secure investigation workflows.
+Build a functional SOC automation lab integrating SquareX for browser-based threat containment, Wazuh for endpoint detection and telemetry collection, Gmail for phishing analysis, TheHive for case management and Digital Ocean as the cloud provider for hosting the EDR, demonstrating end-to-end alert triage and secure investigation workflows.

 ## Skills Learned